 Willing to be appointed.
 Local folk known to the members.
 Sometimes more than one in each gathering.
 Above reproach in their community.
 Morally respectable.
+Neither arrogant nor easily angered.
+Not addicted to substances .
 Neither violent nor greedy.
 Hospitable, a lover of good, self-controlled, upright, holy, and disciplined.
 Teaches what you teach.

-Neither arrogant nor easily angered.

 Able to distinguish truth from error.

 Discuss.
 "Can women start or lead new little gatherings?"
-(Good answers: Anyone can gather others and lead them in learning about Jesus.)
 Point out that all believers have spiritual gifts without regard for age or sex.
 Women can perform all the spiritual gifts.
 Everywhere in the world where gatherings are rapidly reproducing, the majority of new gatherings are started and led by women until a man is ready to do so.